 MSE typically adds stability to the management decision process by first identifying realistic management objectives through stakeholder participation, followed by a thorough evaluation of trade-offs arising under alternative MPs, when accounting for a diverse range of plausible past and future scenarios and sources of uncertainty (e.g. Rockmann et al. 2012).
 MSE can also be used to guide the scientific process by identifying where the reduction of scientific uncertainty will improve, or not, performance in achieving management objectives and so help to ensure that expenditure is prioritised to provide the best research, monitoring and enforcement (Fromentin et al. 2014).

 In most cases MPs have been developed in management settings where data would generally be deemed to be sufficiently informative to support conventional stock assessments (e.g. the Commission for the Conservation of Southern Bluefin Tuna, CCSBT 2011; South African hake, Rademeyer et al. 2008).
 Recently however there has been an increasing interest in quantitative methods to support management decision making in data-limited fisheries.
 Approaches such as Depletion-Corrected Average Catch (DCAC, MacCall 2010), Depletion-Based Stock Reduction Analysis (DB-SRA, Dick and MacCall 2011) and fishing at a fixed fraction of natural mortality rate (Martell and Walters, 2002) are currently used in managing data-limited fisheries and have been subject to simulation testing (Carruthers et al. 2014).
-Many of these are closely related to stock assessments; they are based on comparable biological models and rely on many of the same assumptions (e.g. DBSRA).
+Many of these are closely related to stock assessments; they are based on comparable biological models and rely on many of the same assumptions (e.g. DB-SRA).
 Recent research has sought to develop and test new data-limited MPs that require fewer assumptions about underlying population dynamics and make management recommendations using only recent time-series data such as catches and catch per unit effort data (e.g. Geromont and Butterworth 2014b, Maunder 2014).

 In this paper we compare the performance of a suite of candidate MPs that have been described in the primary and grey literature.
 We also include new approaches that operate on alternative fishery information.
 A number of the candidate MPs of this paper have been parameterized according to simulations specific to a particular management scenario.
 We refer to these as ‘tuned’ MPs.
 Examples include MPs applied in the management of Southern Bluefin Tuna (Hillary et al. 2015) and the index slope and target MPs described by Geromont and Butterworth (2014a).
 We also test ‘generic’ MPs that are intended to operate over a wider range of scenarios by attempting account for broad information about stock life-history or sustainable exploitation rate (for example fishing at a fixed fraction of the natural mortality rate).
 The generic MPs tested in this paper are new approaches that have higher data demands than the tuned MPs and rely on recent absolute abundance data.